 1. Forget the pressure of Thanksgiving and just enjoy your day.

 Think of it this way: you don’t have to work!
 You are free to do whatever you want!
 Do something you love.
 Take a hot bath, cook for yourself, watch a movie you love.
 Clean out a closet.
 Read a book by the fireplace with a glass of wine or a cup of tea.
 Work out.
 Bake cookies.
-Write poetry.
+Write in your journal.
 Look at old photo albums.
 Every day is and should be treated like a gift.
 Take advantage of it.
+Your kids will be back before you know it and you will have enjoyed your peace and quiet.
+I promise.
+I have lived this.

 2. Keep things in perspective.

 Think about the life you have.
 Don’t focus on what happened, things you wish you had and what you wish could be.
 Concentrate on your health, your children, and the life you want moving forward.
-Remember that next year on Thanksgiving, your life could be totally different.
-(If you want it to be.)
+Remember that next year on Thanksgiving, your life will most likely be very different, especially if you want it to be.

 3. Ask yourself why you feel alone.